algosup/2022-2023-project-3-harfang3d-binding-Project-6-group/Documents/Test_plan.md

 ### USER ACCEPTANCE TEST STRATEGY

-{Explain how user acceptance testing will be accomplished}
-A test will be validated if every
+A feature will be accepted if it works as expected and if it does not break any other feature.

 ### USER ACCEPTANCE TEST CASES